The God Is Not Willing

-The God is Not Willing is the first novel of The Witness Trilogy by Canadian author Steven Erikson, set after the events of the Malazan Book of the Fallen.
+The God is Not Willing is the first novel of The Tales of Witness by Canadian author Steven Erikson, set after the events of the Malazan Book of the Fallen.
 Upon its release, the book was generally praised for its prose, narrative, and worldbuilding.

 Development

 In a 2019 interview, Erikson states he intends for The Witness Trilogy to be a single novel split into three volumes.
 Erikson has stated he found The God is Not Willing more difficult to structure than his previous works.

 In May 2022, Erikson announced work on a sequel titled No Life Forsaken.
+In July 2024, Erikson stated that the series was expanding to four novels.

 Plot

-The novel is set 10 years after the events in the Book of the Fallen and explores aftermath and legacy of Karsa Orlong.
+The novel is set ten years after the events in the Book of the Fallen and explores the aftermath and legacy of Karsa Orlong.

 Reception

 The novel received positive reviews upon publication.
 Bill Capossere from Tor.com described the novel as "a lean, sharply honed, and powerful addition to what is already in my mind the preeminent fantasy universe of the last few decades."
 The review also complimented the "little ways Erikson shows us a changed world."

 Fantasy Book Review gave it a 10 out of 10, stating "it is beautiful, it is captivating and utterly enthralling, and it is a high-water mark for literature."
 Similarly, Grimdark Magazine gave the book 8 out of 10 and described it as "a worthy next step after the mighty Malazan Book of the Fallen.
 Not as grandiose in scope but still packed with the qualities that I previously adored."
 Publishers Weekly gave the book a starred review, praising the descriptive prose and details.